 1. Understand the scope of your project

 As a marketing project manager, your project will begin with a brief or project plan.
 To make sure that your project timeline is accurate and correct, you need to take good care of these foundations.

 First, you should develop a clear understanding of the brief and everything that is required.
 This can take some time and requires close consultation with your client.
-It is critical, though, that the project scope is as accurate and tasks are as detailed as possible.
+It is critical, though, that the scope of the project is as accurate and tasks are as detailed as possible.

-You should produce a project scope statement that everyone understands.
+You should produce a project scope announcement that everyone understands.
 This will be a statement that succinctly and accurately sums up the goal of the project.

 For example: “Our team will design, develop, and populate a new blog on the website of our client.”

 2. Break the project down into smaller pieces

 Now that you have an idea of the big picture, it’s time to zoom in and see which smaller pieces actually make up that large statement.